H. D. Kumaraswamy: Personal life

-On 13 March 1986, Kumaraswamy married Anitha Kumaraswamy.
-They have a son, Nikhil Gowda.He married actress Radhika secretly in 2006.In November 2010, Radhika revealed that she was married to H.D.Kumaraswamy, former chief Minister of Karnataka and they have a daughter named shamika reportedly.
+On 13 March 1985, Kumaraswamy married Anitha Kumaraswamy.
+They have a son, Nikhil Gowda.

+In November 2010, Radhika revealed that she was married to Kumaraswamy and that they have a daughter named Shamika.
+They separated in 2015.

 Political career

 Kumaraswamy entered politics by winning from Kanakapura (in Ramanagara District) in the 1996 general elections.
 He sought re-election from Kanakapura in 1998 and lost to M. V. Chandrashekara Murthy.
 This was Kumaraswamy's worst defeat ever where he lost by such a margin that he even forfeited his deposit.

 He again contested unsuccessfully for a Sathanur assembly seat in 1999 when he was defeated by congress heavyweight D. K. Shivakumar.
 In 2004, he was elected to represent the Ramanagara assembly segment.
 When the 2004 state elections resulted in a hung assembly with no party getting enough seats to form a government, the Indian National Congress and Janata Dal (Secular) (JD(S)) parties decided to come together and form a coalition government.
 Known for his adaptability and friendly nature, Dharam Singh of the Congress was the unanimous choice of both parties to head the government.
 He was sworn in as chief minister on 28 May 2004.
 Forty-two MLAs of Janata Dal (Secular) under Kumaraswamy's leadership left the coalition and the government collapsed.
 On 28 January 2006, Karnataka Governor T. N. Chaturvedi invited Kumaraswamy to form the government in the state after the resignation of the Congress Government led by Dharam Singh.